 If you need a new Csync cable to use with your modified console, you can use the NTSC SNES PackAPunch cable available here.
-Choose the “CSYNC TTL 2.5 Volt” option when configuring the cable.
-Since your console already outputs 75ohm sync you do NOT need a cable that is corrected for this, so the TTL cable is the right one.
+Choose either the “CSYNC TTL 2.5 Volt” option (and leave J2 open) or Csync 470ohm option (and solder J2 closed) when purchasing the cable.

 7. Jumper “J1” is for the low pass filter.

 - Leave J1 open: internal filter of EACH channel is NOT bypassed (low pass filter is ON).

 - Close J1: internal filter of EACH channel is bypassed (low pass filter is OFF).